Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Mosman - South, placing the area among the bottom 25% of areas assessed nationally

-Mosman - South has seen approximately 23 new homes approved annually over the past five financial years ending June 2021, totalling 118 homes.
-As of July 2026, seven approvals have been recorded in this financial year.
-Despite population decline during this period, development activity has been adequate relative to population changes, which could be positive for buyers.
+Mosman - South has seen approximately 23 new homes approved annually over the past five financial years, totalling 118 homes.
+As of FY-26, 9 approvals have been recorded.
+The population has fallen during this period, but development activity has remained adequate relative to population change, which is positive for buyers.
 The average expected construction cost value of new homes is $1,151,000, indicating a focus on the premium market with high-end developments.

-In terms of commercial development, $13.5 million in approvals have been registered this financial year, suggesting moderate levels of activity.
-Compared to Greater Sydney, Mosman - South shows around 75% of construction activity per person and ranks among the 30th percentile nationally, offering limited choices for buyers and supporting demand for existing dwellings.
-This activity is also below the national average, implying an established market with potential planning limitations.
-Recent construction comprises 41.0% standalone homes and 59.0% attached dwellings, favouring compact living which attracts downsizers, investors, and first-time purchasers.
-The area has approximately 593 people per dwelling approval, indicating an established market.
+This financial year has seen $13.5 million in commercial approvals, demonstrating moderate levels of commercial development compared to Greater Sydney.
+Mosman - South shows around 75% of the construction activity per person and ranks among the 29th percentile nationally, suggesting limited choices for buyers and supporting demand for existing dwellings.
+Recent construction comprises 41.0% standalone homes and 59.0% attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+The area has approximately 593 people per dwelling approval, indicating an established market with stable or declining population projections, which should reduce housing demand pressures and benefit potential buyers.

 Frequently Asked Questions - Development